UK jobless claims jump to highest since 1996 as COVID-19 crisis hits

 READ: UK leaves coronavirus lifeline for workers in place for 4 more months

-"While only covering the first weeks of restrictions, our figures show COVID-19 is having a major impact on the labour market," the ONS's Deputy National Statistician, Jonathan Athow, said.
+Vacancies fell by the most on record in the February-April period with hospitality job openings dropping the most.

-Experimental data for jobs in April, based on tax figures, showed the number of people on companies' payrolls fell by 1.6 per cent from March and were 1.2 per cent lower than a year before.
+Experimental data, based on tax figures, showed the number of people on companies' payrolls fell by 1.6 per cent in April from March, equivalent to the loss of nearly 450,000 jobs.

-"Vacancies were sharply down too, with hospitality again falling steepest," Athow said.
+George Brown, an economist with Investec, said the claimant count and vacancies figures probably underestimated the scale of the hit to the jobs market because they reflected the picture at the start of April.

+Other data served as a reminder of how strong Britain's labour market was going into the COVID-19 crisis.

-The ONS said Britain's unemployment rate fell to 3.9 per cent in the January to March period, covering only one week of the lockdown, from 4.0 per cent in the three months to February.
+Britain's unemployment rate fell to 3.9 per cent in the January-March period, which covered only one week of the lockdown which began on Mar 23, from 4.0 per cent in the three months to February.

-Employment grew by 211,000 in the first three months of the year compared with forecast for jobs growth of 50,000 in the Reuters poll.
+Growth in pay slowed but employment expanded by a much stronger-than-expected 211,000.

+But with much of the economy shut down by the government, Britain could be heading for its sharpest economic slump in more than 300 years, the Bank of England has warned.

-Britain's unemployment rate could hit 10 per cent in the April to June period, the country's budget forecasters have said, even with millions of workers shielded by the government's scheme to pay their wages while they are only temporarily laid off.
+The country's budget forecasters say unemployment could hit 10 per cent in the April-June period, even with millions of workers shielded by the government's wage subsidy scheme.

 BOOKMARK THIS: Our comprehensive coverage of the coronavirus outbreak and its developments